HBNetwork/python-decouple/README.rst

 Why?
 ====

-Web framework's settings stores many different kinds of parameters:
+The settings files in web frameworks store many different kinds of parameters:

 * Locale and i18n;
 * Middlewares and Installed Apps;